Listing Courses and Certificates on your CV

 If Certifications are Required for the Position

-Of course, if a certification is specifically required for the position that you are applying for, you should include that certification on your resume to demonstrate that you are qualified and a good fit for the job.
+Of course, if a certification is specifically required for the position that you are applying for, you should include that certification on your CV to demonstrate that you are qualified and a good fit for the job.
 If you don’t list that you have the certification, you may not be considered for the position.

 To Demonstrate Relevant Skills or Experience